BardicDefense/purple-hack/README.md

 Given a means of producing flame (e.g. a tinderbox, magic) and a stash of wood (either gathered from the forest or carried in packs), a character may attempt to build a fire.

-**Good conditions:** In favourable conditions, with decent wood and a relatively dry campsite, fire-building automatically succeeds.
+**Good conditions:** In favorable conditions, with decent wood and a relatively dry campsite, fire-building automatically succeeds.

 **Bad conditions:** In more troublesome circumstances, getting a fire going requires a Moderate (8+) check, though "Dwarves can make a fire almost anywhere out of almost anything, wind or no wind" and will automatically succeed.
 However, the referee may reduce the chance of success to account for extreme cold or damp.